Projects-for-coding-women/project-airbnb-clone/README.md

 ### The goal of this project is to practice working with HTML and CSS, with the option to also use Bootstrap.

 This is an example of an Airbnb webpage you can build.
-You can choose your own, make a screenshot and build your clone [see Airbnb website](https://www.airbnb.com/).
+You can choose your own, make a screenshot and build your clone ([see the Airbnb website](https://www.airbnb.com/)).

 <img src="/airbnb_homepage.png" width="700" />